fakedrtom/oncogemini/README.md

   --columns STRING   A comma-separated list of columns that you would like
-                     returned (default is "*", which returns every column) --filter STRING    Restrictions to apply to variants (SQL syntax) --purity           Using purity estimates in cancer manidest, make corrections to AF to be used --somatic_only    Only include variants that have been marked as somatic via the set_somatic command
+                     returned (default is "*", which returns every column) --filter STRING    Restrictions to apply to variants (SQL syntax) --purity           Using purity estimates in cancer manifest file, make corrections to AF to be used --somatic_only    Only include variants that have been marked as somatic via the set_somatic command
   --cancers STRING  Restrict results to variants/genes associated with
                     specific cancer types by entering a comma-separated string of cancer type abbreviations (see documents for abbreviations) REQUIRES that db include
                     civic_gene_abbrevations and/or cgi_gene_abbreviations
 ```